ForbesLindesay/connect-roles/readme.md

 # Connect Roles
 <img src="http://i.imgur.com/opZKqAi.png" align="right"/>

 Connect roles is designed to work with connect or express.
 It is an authorisation provider, not an authentication provider.
 It is designed to support context sensitive roles/abilities, through the use of middleware style authorisation strategies.

-  If you're looking for an authentication system I suggest you check out [passport.js](https://github.com/jaredhanson/passport)
+If you're looking for an authentication system I suggest you check out [passport.js](https://github.com/jaredhanson/passport), which works perfectly with this module.

 [![Build Status](https://secure.travis-ci.org/ForbesLindesay/connect-roles.png?branch=master)](http://travis-ci.org/ForbesLindesay/connect-roles)
 [![Dependency Status](https://gemnasium.com/ForbesLindesay/connect-roles.png)](https://gemnasium.com/ForbesLindesay/connect-roles)